omgol411/disobind/analysis/README.md

 Check all the paths in the constructor before running the script.

 This script parses Disobind/AF2/AF3 outputs for all tasks and all CG values, as well as competing method outputs for interface/CG=1.
 Following outputs are generated:
 1. OOD set metrics in a CSV file format.
-Including metrics based on type of residue (disordered, ordered, SLiM, aa type: H/P/Aromatic/disorder-promoting)
 2. AF2 vs AF3 confidence plot and raw data for the plots.
 3. Sparsity vs F1 score plot and raw data for the plots.
 4. Predicted interfaces at CG 1 for case specific analysis.
-Note that we need the input contact maps for the specific case from script (`prepare_entry_from_pdb.py`) in the `dataset` directory.
+Note that we need the input contact maps for the specific cases from script (`prepare_entry_from_pdb.py`) in the `dataset` directory.